li012589/NICEplayground/README.md

 HMC and MH works fine.

-NICE-MC may have some problems, but still yields right result for at least Ring2D model(with mean ~0, std ~1.456).
-And training does improve it's performance(rise of acceptance ratio and down of autocorrelation time) but acceptance ratio seemed stuck at 48% somehow(with original program at ~60%).
+NICE-MC ~~may have some problems, but still yields right result for at least Ring2D model(with mean ~0, std ~1.456).
+And training does improve it's performance(rise of acceptance ratio and down of autocorrelation time) but acceptance ratio seemed stuck at 48% somehow(with original program at ~60%).~~ now seems running fine, acceptance ratio can be as high as original at Ring2D model.

 ## How to